 Pro tip: if you like drinking sports drinks or electrolytes when you dive, you can buy a bulk can of powder and mix it into your refillable water bottle.
 By doing this, you avoid buying a new single-use plastic bottle each time you dive.

 Diving is an active sport.
 Often, we surface from a dive starving and looking for a quick bite.
 Unfortunately, popular boat snacks like chips, fruit snacks, cookies and beef jerky are almost always wrapped in foil or plastic.
-On windy days, it’s easy to see how these wrappers can fly into the water.
+On windy days, it’s easy to see how these wrappers can take on a life of their own and fly into the water.

 Instead, buy your snacks in bulk and pack what you need for your dive day in a reusable baggie.
 There are lots of brands, such as silicone stasher bags or reusable cloth Lunchskins.
 Each of these is estimated to replace hundreds of single-use Ziploc and plastic bags over their lifetime.
 And, many come in awesome ocean prints.